 What Exactly Is Acid Reflux?

 Acid reflux occurs when the stomach acid that’s naturally in your stomach backs up into the esophagus.
-“We all have acid in our stomach and this is what helps us digest our food,” says Roshini Raj, MD, a gastroenterologist at NYU Langone Health.
+“We all have acid in our stomach and this is what helps us digest our food,” says Roshini Raj, MD, a gastroenterologist at NYU Langone Health and co-founder of healthy living brand Tula.
 “Your stomach is well equipped to tolerate that acidic environment.
 Our esophagus on the other hand, is not meant to be exposed to acid.”

 This misplacement of acid into the esophagus can cause a variety of symptoms, including: